 Using hojicha powder:

-- Add hojicha powder into 2 Tbsp hot water.
+- Add hojicha powder into 2 tablespoon hot water.
 Use an electric frother to froth or whisk.
 Let cool.

 - In a mason jar, add in the milk and use an electric frother to create some foam.